-Every industry has its working hours and days.
-Depending on the industry and job, some work a lot harder and longer than others.
-As a chef, I have often worked 24 hour days.
-I used to work 23-days straight from 6am to 10pm, before having 5-days off before starting another 23-days.
-I often worked 6am on a Sunday to 10pm the following Wednesday, and once worked 66 consecutive days.
+Every industry has its working hours.
+Depending on the job, some work harder and longer than others.
+As a chef, I've often worked 24 hour days.
+I used to work 23-days from 6am to 10pm before having 5-days off before starting another 23-days.
+I often worked 6am on Sunday to 10pm the following Wednesday, and once worked 66 consecutive days.

 I was not paid any more for long or consecutive days worked on jobs 'sold as 8-hour days’.
 Exhausted, frustrated, hot, bothered or otherwise, a chef’s life is governed equally by the demands of the public and one’s commitment to the job.

 Every kitchen has a ‘last order’ time, which for me is fluid.
-If someone walked into my restaurant shortly after the kitchen was ‘closed’, I’d be happy to serve them.
-More often the kitchen is still working to complete orders and still ‘set up’.
-We all work to keep ourselves in a job, which may at times require a lot of overtime.
+If someone walked into my restaurant shortly after the kitchen was ‘closed’, I’d be happy to serve them, as quite often the kitchen is still working to complete orders.
+We all work to keep ourselves in a job, which may at times require a touch of overtime.

 Test cricket is supposed to be played to a minimum of 90-overs per day, over 6-hours (excluding 30-mins overtime), yet appears to be played to 90-overs OR 6.5-hours, whichever comes first.
 This is wrong!
 It is moving the goal posts, bringing in the boundary, turning the stove off at 9.45pm and not 10pm.

-I can’t think of any other code (I'd be happy to learn) where the parameters of play are as changeable as a cricket ball beaten out of shape.
-Test cricket is a game played over 5-days where one lazy day at the start can result in 30-overs of lost play by the end, yet still played during 2.5-hours of more time.
+Is there any other code where the parameters of play are as changeable as a cricket ball beaten out of shape?
+Test cricket is a game played over 5-days where one lazy day at the start can result in 30-overs of lost play by the end, yet still played over 2.5-hours of more time.